floatpays/ex_spreadsheet/README.md

 ### Parsing Sheet Data

-Parse a specific sheet by name:
+Parse a specific sheet by name from a file:

 ```elixir
 iex> Spreadsheet.parse("sales.xlsx", "Q1 Data")